Winter storms can pose a threat to your clients' landscapes...particularly their trees.

 Clients can spray plants down and/or irrigate the soils to leach salt out of root zones.

-They say the best offense is a good defense, so if your client has a had trouble with storm damage this year, take the time to let them know about the importance of selecting the proper plants and regular tree pruning.
+They say the best offense is a good defense, so if your client has had trouble with storm damage this year, take the time to let them know about the importance of selecting the proper plants and keeping up with regular tree pruning.

-Trees that have wide crotch angles also reduce the risk of bending or breaking limbs from heavy snow coverage.
+Trees with wide crotch angles also reduce the risk of bending or breaking limbs from heavy snow coverage.
 Plants adapted to your client’s region are also less likely to have issues with winter storms.